Code of conduct for dog owners

 When you take your dog for a walk, you have a legal responsibility to ensure that no dog droppings are left behind.

-Code of conduct for dog parks and off-leash areas
+Dog parks and off-leash areas

-When exercising your dog in an off leash area, dog owners must:
+When exercising your dog in an off-leash area, dog owners must:

-- remain within voice or hand control distance of your dog at all times and ensure the dog is within sight
+- Remain within voice or hand control distance of your dog at all times and ensure the dog is within sight

-- carry a bag or similar device to remove and dispose of your dogs waste.
+- Carry a bag or similar device to remove and dispose of your dogs waste.
 Failure to do so may result in fines being issued.

-- not allow your dog off leash if it doesn’t respond to your recall
+- Not allow your dog off leash if it doesn’t respond to your recall

-- stop your dog being a nuisance or aggressive towards other dogs, people or wildlife
+- Stop your dog being a nuisance or aggressive towards other dogs, people or wildlife

-- not allow your dog to interfere with the enjoyment of other people or dogs using the area.
+- Not allow your dog to interfere with the enjoyment of other people or dogs using the area.
 Not all people are comfortable in the presence of dogs.

-- not allow your dog to run on turf cricket pitches
+- Not allow your dog to run on turf cricket pitches

-- ensure your dog is microchipped, registered and vaccinated
+- Ensure your dog is microchipped, registered and vaccinated

-- carry a leash at all times and use as required
+- Carry a leash at all times and use as required

-- public children's play area
+- Public children's play area

-- public BBQ or outdoor eating area
+- Public BBQ or outdoor eating area

-- business premises
+- Business premises

-Bitches in season should not use off leash areas while other dogs are in the area.
+Bitches in season should not use off-leash areas while other dogs are in the area.

 Owners are encouraged to walk their dogs off leash away from paths.